mietek/haskell-on-heroku-website/pages/examples/index.md

 Definitions
 -----------

--   _Dependencies_ are the Cabal packages needed to build an application, declared as version constraints in a `cabal.config` file.
+-   _Dependencies_ is the number of Cabal packages needed to build an application, declared as version constraints in a `cabal.config` file.

--   The _sandbox layer_ contains a Cabal sandbox, and anything else needed to build an application.
+-   The _sandbox layer_ contains a Cabal sandbox, and any additional build-time dependencies not handled by Cabal.

-    Build tools, such as _alex_ or _happy_, are declared as _sandbox extra apps_, since Cabal is unable to install them automatically.
+    Build tools, such as _alex_ or _happy_, are declared as _sandbox extra apps_.

     Similarly, OS libraries needed to build an application are declared as _sandbox extra libs_.

--   The _slug_ contains the build products of an application.
+-   The _slug_ contains the application build products, and any additional run-time dependencies.

-    Any additional programs needed by an application at runtime are declared as _slug extra apps_.
+    Programs needed by an application at run-time are declared as _slug extra apps_.

 -   Building an application from scratch, without using any available fully- or partially-matching sandbox layers, will take _build time_.

-    _Push time_ is the time between pushing an application-level change, and seeing the results of that change, live.
+    _Push time_ is the time between pushing a change to an application and seeing the changed application deployed as a result of the push.

     Each example can be deployed to Heroku either in two clicks or via the command-line, and will be up and running within _deploy time_.